-- We continue to look to expand our corporate accounting staff and add qualified personnel with knowledge of U.S. GAAP; - · Continued updating of accounting policies and procedures; and - We continue to improve the financial reporting processes which included monthly and quarterly closing check-lists and monthly review of the financial reports by the Company's Finance Department leadership.
+- We continue to look to expand our corporate accounting staff and added qualified personnel with knowledge of U.S. GAAP; - continued updating of accounting policies and procedures; - implementation of more robust accounting software technologies to reduce the amount of manual processes; and - we continue to improve the financial reporting processes which included monthly and quarterly closing check-lists and monthly review of the financial reports by the Company's Finance Department leadership.